Dielectric nonlocal metasurfaces for fully solid-state ultra-thin optical systems

-The proposed nonlocal metasurfaces are based on a simple stack of homogeneous dielectric slabs, in which the high-permittivity layers could be made of silicon, separated by layers made of a transparent material with relative permittivity close to unity.
-These properties make our design particularly suitable for fabrication and integration between a metalens and an imaging sensor.
-We also would like to reiterate that the proposed structures have been obtained without any optimization, and hence we are confident there is still very large room for improvement, especially in terms of miniaturization of the coupled resonators composing the nonlocal device.
 Besides optical applications, our proposed nonlocal metasurfaces may also be used at RF and microwave frequencies, e.g., for antenna miniaturization, and an experimental proof-of-concept in this area is currently under way.
 More broadly, we strongly believe that the vast opportunities offered by combining local and nonlocal metasurfaces may have far-reaching applications in different areas of wave physics and engineering.